Since their discovery in 1878, thousands of people have been flocking to Luray Caverns each year to discover a magical underground world.

 Luray Caverns is a little off the beaten path (unless of course, you’re just roaming around the Shenandoah Valley), but it’s absolutely worth going out of your way to experience!
 Our time at the caverns was active, educational and interesting.

-To learn more about Luray Caverns check them on their website.
+To learn more about Luray Caverns visit their website.

 *Luray Caverns hosted our family, but the opinions expressed in this post are my own*